Benjamin Tahirović

-Benjamin Tahirović (/bs/; born 3 March 2003) is a professional footballer who plays as a defensive midfielder for Danish Superliga club Brøndby.
+Benjamin Tahirović (/bs/; born 3 March 2003) is a professional footballer who plays as a defensive midfielder for Belgian Pro League club Genk, on loan from Brøndby.
 Born in Sweden, he plays for the Bosnia and Herzegovina national team.

 Tahirović started his professional career at Vasalunds IF, before joining Roma in 2021.
 Two years later, he moved to Ajax.
-In 2025, he was transferred to Brøndby.
+In 2025, he was transferred to Brøndby, who loaned him to Genk in 2026.

-Tahirović made his senior international debut for Bosnia and Herzegovina in 2023, earning over 20 caps since.
+Tahirović made his senior international debut for Bosnia and Herzegovina in 2023, earning over 30 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Early career

 Tahirović started playing football at his hometown club AIK, before joining the youth setup of FC Djursholm in 2017.
 In 2020, he switched to Vasalunds IF.
 He made his professional debut against IFK Berga on 14 June 2020 at the age of 17.

 Roma

 In February 2021, Tahirović was transferred to Italian side Roma for an undisclosed fee.
 He made his official debut for the team against Torino on 13 November 2022.